The National Red List website is a global hub for national, sub-national, and regional Red Lists.

 Assessment rationale/justification

-The species is moderately widespread in the mountains of the UAE, and is assessed as Least Concern.
+This species is moderately widespread in the north-eastern of the UAE and qualifies as Least Concern.

 Year assessed